Off to do something funny or…die

 So what do you think?
 Is this real?
 Is it fake?
 Do you think Batfleck was a comparatively great idea?
 Or are you onboard with Robeiber?

-A malfunctioning internet comedy robot from New Jersey, Scott Mendenko, aka Mascott, is best known for saving the princess of the Mushroom Kingdom, destroying Metal Gear, solving the mystery of the Curious Village, reassembling the Hexahedron, foiling the nefarious plot of Generalissimo Killt, leading XCOM in its defense of Earth and shooting missiles into Mother Brain until it exploded.
+A malfunctioning internet comedy robot from New Jersey, Scott Mendenko, aka Mascott, is best known for saving the princess of the Mushroom Kingdom, destroying Metal Gear, solving the mystery of the Curious Village, reassembling the Hexahedron, foiling the nefarious plot of Generalissimo Killt, deeply considering the secrets of Monkey Island, leading XCOM in its recent defense of Earth and shooting missiles into Mother Brain until it exploded.
 Using Netflix, he has the uncanny ability to watch eight hours of television in six hours.
-He is also noted as having invented the parentheses.
-[Citation needed]